Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 60S - NOAA - Monthly

 | 2025-08-31 | 0.253858 |

 Not for investment purposes.
-Data and analyses hosted on FetchSeries are not suitable for investment purposes or as a basis for financial-decision making.
-Users should consult professional advice and do their own independent due diligence before taking any financial risk.
+Financial data made available on this web site are not intended for investment purposes or any other financial decision.
+Users should seek professional advice and do their own independent due diligence before taking any financial risk.

 Series Metadata